Loading Results

 Who Should Consider TAVR?

-You will meet with our team of interventional cardiologists, cardiac surgeons and specially trained nurse, who will evaluate you to determine your candidacy for the procedure.
+Nearly all patients with severe aortic stenosis are eligible for TAVR, regardless of their surgical risk.
+You will be evaluated by our team of interventional cardiologists, cardiac surgeons and specially trained nurses to determine your eligibility for the procedure.

 Why Choose University Hospitals for TAVR?